-Fraud, Laws and Regulations
+Fraud, Law and Regulation

-47. The practitioner shall respond appropriately to fraud or suspected fraud and non-compliance or suspected non-compliance with laws and regulations identified during the engagement.
+47. The practitioner shall respond appropriately to fraud or suspected fraud and non-compliance or suspected non-compliance with law or regulation identified during the engagement.
 (Ref: Para.
-A106-A107
+A106-A107)

-Limited Assurance Reasonable Assurance Procedures Regarding the GHG Statement Aggregation Process Procedures Regarding the GHG Statement Aggregation Process the GH e practitioner's procedures shall include following procedures related to the G statement aggregation process: (Ref: a.
-A108) 48R.
+Limited Assurance Re asonable Assurance Procedures Regarding the GHG Statement Aggregation Process Procedu Aggrega egarding the GHG Statement rocess 48L.
 The practitioner's procedures shall include the following procedures related to the GHG statement aggregation process: (Ref: Para.
-A108) (a) Agreeing or reconciling the GHG statement with the underlying records; and (a) Agreeing or reconciling the GHG statement with the underlying records; and (b) Obtaining, through inquiry of the entity, an understanding of material adjustments made during the course of preparing the GHG statement and considering whether other procedures are necessary in the circumstances. (b) Examining material adjustments made during the course of preparing the GHG statement.
-Determining Whether Additional Procedures Are Necessary in a Limited Assurance Engagement Revision of Risk Assessment in a Reasonable Assurance Engagement 49R.
-The practitioner's assessment of the risks of material misstatement at the assertion level may change during the course of the engagement as additional evidence is obtained.
-In circumstances where the practitioner obtains evidence from performing further procedures, or if new information is obtained, either of which 49L.
-If the practitioner becomes aware of a matter(s) that causes the practitioner to believe the GHG statement may be materially misstated, the practitioner shall design and perform additional procedures sufficient to enable the practitioner to: (Ref: Para.
-A109-A110) (a) Conclude that the matter(s) is not likely to cause the GHG statement to be materially misstated; or is inconsistent with the evidence on which the practitioner originally based the assessment, the practitioner shall revise the assessment and modify the (b) Determine that the matter(s) causes the GHG statement to be materially misstated.
+A108) 48R. includ relate (a) Agreeing or reconciling the GHG statement with the underlying records; and (a) Agreeing or reconciling the GHG statement with the underlying records; and (b) Obtaining, through inquiry of the entity, an understanding of material adjustments made during the course of preparing the GHG statement and considering whether other procedures are necessary in the circumstances. (b) Examining material adjustments made during the course of preparing the GHG statement.

+Determining Whether Additional Procedures Are Necessary in a Limited Assurance Engagement

+- 49L.
+If the practitioner becomes aware of a matter(s) that causes the practitioner to believe the GHG statement may be materially misstated, the practitioner shall design and perform additional procedures to obtain further evidence until the practitioner is able to: (Ref: Para.
+A109-A110) - (a) Conclude that the matter(s) is not likely to cause the GHG statement to be materially misstated; or - (b) Determine that the matter(s) causes the GHG statement to be materially misstated.
 (Ref: Para.
-A111) planned procedures accordingly.
+A111)

+Revision of Risk Assessment in a Reasonable Assurance Engagement

+49R.
+The practitioner's assessment of the risks of material misstatement at the assertion level may change during the course of the engagement additional evidence is obtained.
+In circumstances where the practitioner obtains evidence which is inconsistent with the evidence on which the practitioner originally based assessment, the practitioner shall revise the assessment and modify the planned procedures accordingly.
 (Ref: Para.
 A109)